RoyTuesday/tetrelementis/README.md

 ![old game board](/imgs/old-tetris-board.png)

-The upcoming tetrinimo preview was also used div elements, and included a brief description of the chemical element the tetrinimo used.
+The upcoming tetrinimo preview also used div elements, and included a brief description of the chemical element the tetrinimo used.

 ![old game preview](/imgs/old-tetris-preview.png)